kanow/operations/Documentation/UsersManual/Index.rst

 Use your own templates
 ^^^^^^^^^^^^^^^^^^^^^^

-Please copy these three folders completely in your fileadmin folder:
+Please copy the needed folders and files in your fileadmin folder.

+You need at least one folder for "Layouts"

 - Resources/Private/Layouts

+one folder for Templates

 - Resources/Private/Templates

+and one folder for Partials

 - Resources/Private/Partials

+Files and folders within these folders are not required.
+You copying only the files and folders you need.

-Then change the path in constants to your own.
-Now you can edit the template files if you want.
+Then change the paths in constants to your own.
+Now you can edit and use the template files you want.

 Use the map view